A Vertical History · Ten Layers · 1.1 Billion Years

 — Columbia University Geological Survey

-The three-layer geological stack:
+The three-layer geological stack

 Between downtown and midtown: a bedrock valley.